Thabo Msibi vs. The Daily Vox

 The story was about damning allegations of misconduct, racism and plagiarism against the Deputy Vice Chancellor and Head of Humanities, Prof Cheryl Potgieter, and a former senior member of staff at the University of KwaZulu Natal (UKZN), Gregory Kamwendo.

-Prof Thabo Msibi complained in his personal capacity that the article falsely contained allegations of plagiarism against his colleges and that it had unnecessarily tarnished their reputations.
+Prof Thabo Msibi complained in his personal capacity that the article falsely contained false allegations of plagiarism against his colleges and that it had unnecessarily tarnished their reputations.
 He added that the article falsely stated that the allegations of plagiarism were new and that he doubted the credibility of the publication’s sources.

 The Daily Vox was directed to: